jdauphant/developers-documentation/_database_api/status.md

 | healthy| bool   | Instance healthy or not                 |
 | role  | string | Instance role in the cluster             |

-The request will generate will provide information about the instances of a given database
+The request provides information about the instances of a given database.

 ||| col |||